nais/doc/tenants/nav/how-to-guides/observability/logs/access-secure-logs.md

 The logs your apps produces are linked with your [nais-team](../../team.md).
 Administrators of Kibana will create a role for your team with read rights to those logs.
 Whoever is in the AD-group (created in step 1) will get the Kibana role, and can thus read all logs produced by apps belonging to the nais-team.

-Ask in the [#atom](https://nav-it.slack.com/archives/C7TQ25L9J) Slack channel to connect the AD-group (created in step 1) to your nais-team.
+Ask for this in the [#kibana](https://nav-it.slack.com/archives/C7T8QHXD3) Slack channel; provide the name of the AD-group and the name of your team in the message.

 ## 3 Put people into the AD-group